-Project Delivery Revenue (\$000's)
+(\$000's)

 Major projects

 Other projects

-March 31, 2022 March 31, 2021
+March 31, 2023 March 31, 2022

-\$ 22,129 \$ 12,419
+\$ 30,646 \$ 22,129

-189 79
+448 189

-\$ 22,318 \$ 12,498
+\$ 31,094 \$ 22,318

 TI Corp's revenue represents funding to cover project management services for planning, procurement, delivery, and commercial oversight of major capital projects.
-In Fiscal 2022, TI Corp's major projects consisted of the Pattullo Bridge Replacement Project, Broadway Subway Project, Kicking Horse Canyon Phase 4 Project, Highway 99 Tunnel Program, Surrey-Langley SkyTrain Project, Collections and Research Building (CRB) and the Royal British Columbia Museum Modernization Project (RBCM).
+In Fiscal 2023, TI Corp's major projects consisted of the Pattullo Bridge Replacement Project, Broadway Subway Project, Kicking Horse Canyon Phase 4 Project, Highway 99 Tunnel Program, Surrey-Langley SkyTrain Project, and the Collections and Research Building.

-All transportation infrastructure capital projects are owned and funded by the BCTFA and are reported on through the Ministry of Transportation and Infrastructure's Service Plan.
-The CRB and RBCM projects are owned and funded by the Royal BC Museum Corporation and is in collaboration with the Ministry of Tourism, Arts, Culture and Sport.
+All transportation infrastructure capital projects are owned and funded by the BCTFA and are reported through the Ministry of Transportation and Infrastructure's Service Plan.
+The Collections and Research Building project is owned and funded by the Royal BC Museum Corporation and in collaboration with the Ministry of Tourism, Arts, Culture and Sport.